zmap/zdns/README.md

 Users can also include specific additional fields using the `--include-fields` flag and specifying a list of fields, e.g., `--include-fields=flags,resolver`.
-Additional fields are: class, protocol, ttl, resolver, flags.
+Additional fields are: class, protocol, ttl, resolver, flags, dnssec.

 Name Server Mode
 ----------------